-7 7 Geology and Soils Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Wo ould the project: a.
-Directly or indirectly cause pote substantial adverse effects, inclu- risk of loss, injury, or death invo uding the Rupture of a known ear fault, as delineated on te recent Alquist-Priolo Ear Fault Zoning Map issued State Geologist for the based on other substantevidence of a known face the most orthquake d by the area or tial -

-Strong seismic ground sSeismic-related ground ш - including liquefaction? • Landslides? • b.
-Result in substantial soil erosion loss of topsoil? or the • c.
-Be located on a geologic unit or is unstable, or that would become unstable as a result of the project potentially result in on- or off-silandslide, lateral spreading, subsliquefaction, or collapse? ne ct, and te • • d.
-Be located on expansive soil, as in Table 1-B of the Uniform Build (1994), creating substantial dire indirect risks to life or property? ding Code ct or • e.
-Have soils incapable of adequate supporting the use of septic tan alternative wastewater disposal where sewers are not available disposal of wastewater? ks or systems • f.
-Directly or indirectly destroy a upaleontological resource or site geologic feature?
+Geology and Soils Less than Significant Potentially with Less than Significant Significant Mitigation Impact Impact Incorporated No Impact Would the project: a.
+Directly or indirectly cause potential substantial adverse effects, including the risk of loss, injury, or death involving: Rupture of a known earthquake fault, as delineated on the most recent Alguist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+Strong seismic ground shaking?
+Seismic-related ground failure, including liquefaction?
+Landslides? П П b.
+Result in substantial soil erosion or the loss of topsoil? c.
+Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction, or collapse? d.
+Be located on expansive soil, as defined in Table 1-B of the Uniform Building Code (1994), creating substantial direct or indirect risks to life or property? e.
+Have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of wastewater? f.
+Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature?